nathancarter/weblurch/doc/plan.md

    StackOverflow page to which it links with information on how you might go about building a workaround if one doesn't exist already.

-## Creating a test-building UI

-The following UI will help those who are not project developers create unit tests that expect specific actions in the UI to have specific results.
-This will create an interface in which testers can record keystrokes, mouse clicks, and other events in the form of code that can be dropped directly into the test suite.

- * Add instructions to the bottom of the test pane, as promised at the outset of its construction.
-Include links to example test code in the repository and the source code of the the test UI itself.

 ## Extending the Editor

 ### Groups plugin